microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 - The `systemDefault` activity type is reserved and cannot be used in the manifest while declaring [Activities](#activities-section-changes).
 - You can use the `systemDefault` activity type to:
-  - Easily test new scenarios and/or quickly try out the activity feed notification APIs without defining activity types in your app's manifest.
+  - Easily test new scenarios and/or quickly try the activity feed notification APIs without defining activity types in your app's manifest.
   - For Store apps, it saves time and streamlines the process since you don't need to adjust activity types in your app's manifest constantly.
 The `systemDefault` activity type is ready to use from the get-go.
-- Keep in mind that with the `systemDefault` activity type you cannot:
+- Keep in mind that with the `systemDefault` activity type, you cannot:
   - Utilize the built-in localization features provided by manifests.
   - Rely solely on sending customizable notifications with the  `systemDefault` activity type.
-Users can turn off all notifications from your app with a single toggle in the Microsoft Teams client settings, which could hinder communication between your app and its users.
+Users can turn off all notifications from your app with a toggle in the Microsoft Teams client settings, which could hinder communication between your app and its users.
 - Templated notifications are still recommended for recurring and large batches of notifications because they require activity templates in the manifest.
 - The `systemDefault` reserved activity type remains available, regardless of the activity types listed in your app's manifest.